-To be eligible for the YGT programme, you must be in the final year of a Master’s degree at a university or an equivalent institute or have just graduated.
+- A student in the final year of a Master’s degree at University or an equivalent institutes or have just graduated.
 Candidates are required to have completed their Master's degree by the time they start work at ESA.
 (Should you already hold a PhD, please have a look at our Research Fellowship programme, which will be in line with your background and level of qualification)

-- travel expenses at the beginning and end of the contract (including travel expenses for spouse and children if they reside with the trainee during the contract)
+- Travel expenses at the beginning and end of the contract (including travel expenses for spouse and children if they reside with the trainee during the contract)

 - 2.5 days paid leave per month

-- health cover under ESA’s Social Security scheme
+- Health cover under ESA’s Social Security scheme

 Opportunities go online once a year in mid-November, and stay open for one month.